 Production performed well

 We measured intake, milk yield and composition, rumen fermentation, total tract digestibility, and methane of cows fed these diets.
-Cows fed the higher sugar diets tended to eat just under 1 pound less of dry matter intake (60.9 pounds per day) than cows that ate the lower sugar diet while producing the same amount of milk (99 pounds per day).
+Cows fed the higher sugar diets tended to eat just under 1 pound more dry matter (60.9 pounds per day versus 60.1 pounds) than cows that ate the lower sugar diet while producing the same amount of milk (99 pounds per day).
 As a result, cows fed the lower sugar diet had greater feed efficiency (1.65 versus 1.62).
 Cows fed the higher sugar diet did have higher milkfat production (4.05% versus 3.97%) and higher de novo and mixed fatty acid concentrations in the milk.

 Overall, cows produced well on both diets with an average total solids per cow per day of 7.08 pounds for cows fed the low sugar diet and 7.13 pounds for cows fed the high sugar diet.
 Cows fed the high sugar diet had more butyrate in the rumen, which is in line with previous research and may support the higher milkfat levels.